fonoster/fonoster/docs/self-hosting/deploy-with-docker.md

 docker compose up -d
 ```

-After a few moments, you can begin interacting with Fonoster using the API or SDK.
+After a few moments, you can interact with Fonoster using the API or SDK.

-## Known Issues

-- Running Fonoster in Windows is not currently supported because the RTPEngine container is unavailable for Windows.
-No workaround is available at this time.